qusers/Q6/tests/test1/README.md

 executable in you system and also the version of MPI you will use to run the simulation in parallel (qdynp) if such is the case.

+This tests the energy conservation after equilibration, by setting the temperature coupling >= steps

 Equilibration (Heating)
 --------------------------------------------------------------------------------